opsit-io/opsit-explang-docs/docs/explang-alg.md

 Printing values
 ---------------

-So far we've only had things printed out implicity as a result of evaluating them.
+So far we've only had things printed out implicitly as a result of their evaluation.
 The standard way to print things out in the middle of evaluation is with `print` or `println`.
 They take multiple arguments and print them in order; `println` also prints a newline at the end.
 Here's a variant of average that tells us what its arguments
 were:

 ```julia